Furman University solar farm supplying electric to campus - South Carolina Radio Network

-After nearly eight months of preparation and the installation of 2,994 solar panels Furman University’s new $1.7 million solar facility has gone online and is supplying electrical power to the campus.
+After nearly eight months of preparation and the installation of 2,994 solar panels, Furman University’s new $1.7 million solar facility has gone online and is supplying electrical power to the campus.

-The solar farm, which is located on six acres of land near the main campus entrance on Poinsett Highway, is the largest solar installation on a college campus in South Carolina.
-The university announced its plans to construct the solar facility in August 2016.
+The farm is the largest solar installation on a college campus in South Carolina.
+It sprawls across six acres of land near the main campus entrance on Poinsett Highway.
+The university announced its plans to construct the facility in August 2016.

 The 743-kW solar photovoltaic (PV) array is also set up for net metering, which means any excess power it generates can be sold back to Duke Energy.
 It’s estimated the reduced energy costs will bring a return on Furman’s investment in eight years.